 Cinnamon now lives with me inside my stall and pasture.
 She is more herd bound than I am, though, so she stays at home when I travel so she doesn’t disrupt my concentration when I'm on the road.
 I have adapted really well to being without my mini mare companion when I am traveling, but I'm always glad to find her waiting for me when we come back home.

 When was the second eye removed?

-What is Endo able to do now?
-Can he be ridden?
+What am I able to do now?
+Can I be ridden?

-Endo is able to do anything a sighted horse can do.
-He competes, trail rides, travels, jumps, performs liberty work, and participates in any other new experience that becomes available.
-He is a huge crowd favorite at Expos, where he has demonstrated his versatility, intelligence, and trainability in a variety of venues all across the United States and Canada.
+I am able to do anything a sighted horse can do.
+I compete, go on trail rides, travel, jump, perform liberty work, and participate in any other new experience that becomes available.
+They say that I am a huge crowd favorite at Expos all across the United States and Canada.

-Endo and Morgan have even been featured performers in an outdoor theater show.
+Morgan and I have even been featured performers in an outdoor theater show.